Salle Raoul-Jobin

 Jonathan Cohen

-ConductorJonathan Cohen has forged a remarkable career as a conductor, cellist, and keyboardist.
-Well known for his passion and commitment to chamber music, Jonathan is equally at home in such diverse areas as Baroque opera and the Classical symphonic repertoire.
-He is Artistic Director of Arcangelo, Music Director of Les Violons du Roy, Artistic Director of the Tetbury Music Festival, and Artistic Partner of the Saint Paul Chamber Orchestra.
+ConductorJonathan Cohen has forged a remarkable career as a conductor, cellist and keyboardist.
+Well known for his passion and commitment to chamber music Jonathan is equally at home in such diverse activities as baroque opera and the classical symphonic repertoire.
+He is Artistic Director of Arcangelo, Music Director of Les Violons du Roy, Artistic Director of Tetbury Festival and Artistic Partner of St Paul Chamber Orchestra.
+From the 2023-2024 season, he will be the Artistic Director of the Handel and Haydn Society.

-In 2010 Jonathan founded Arcangelo, an ensemble that strives to present special musical projects of the highest quality.
-He has toured with the group to exceptional halls and festivals, including Wigmore Hall in London, Philharmonie Berlin, Kölner Philharmonie, Vienna Musikverein, the Salzburg Festival, and Carnegie Hall in New York.
-Arcangelo made its Proms debut at the Sam Wanamaker Playhouse in 2016 and returned to the Proms in 2018 to present Theodora to a sold-out Royal Albert Hall.
+Jonathan founded Arcangelo in 2010, who strive to perform high quality and specially created projects.
+He has toured with them to exceptional halls and festivals including Wigmore Hall London, Philharmonie Berlin, Kölner Philharmonie, Vienna Musikverein, Salzburg Festival and Carnegie Hall New York.
+They made their Proms debut at the Sam Wanamaker Playhouse in 2016 and returned to the Proms in 2018 (Theodora) and 2021 (St Matthew Passion).

 Arcangelo is busy and much in demand in the recording studio, partnering with fine soloists such as Iestyn Davies (its disc Arias for Guadagni won the Recital Category at the 2012 Gramophone Awards and its recording of Bach cantatas was best Baroque Vocal recording at the 2017 Gramophone Awards), Anna Prohaska, and Christopher Purves for Hyperion Records.
-Arcangelo’s Mozart disc with Vilde Frang on Warner Classics reached No. 1 on the UK specialist Classical chart and received an Echo Klassik Concert Award.
-Recital recordings with both Christiane Karg and Matthew Rose were nominated for International Opera Awards in 2016.
 Its recording CPE Bach Cello Concertos with Nicolas Altstaedt won the BBC Music Magazine Awards Concerto category in 2017, and its Buxtehude Trio Sonatas, Op.1 recording for Alpha Classics was nominated for Best Chamber Music/Small Ensemble Performance at the 2018 Grammy Awards.
-Arcangelo’s most recent recordings of Magnificats by members of the Bach family and Charpentier’s Leçons de ténèbres are already attracting critical acclaim.
-Their latest release for Alpha Classics is Handel’s Brockes Passion.
+Arcangelo’s recent recordings include Handel’s Brockes-Passion, Buxtehude Trio Sonatas Op.
+2 and a further disc of Bach Cantatas with Iestyn Davies.

 Charles Richard-Hamelin